Modus Operandi (film): Release

 Modus Operandi was an official entry in the American Film Institute Film Festival where it screened at the historic Mann's Chinese Theater in Los Angeles in October 2009.
 The film played to sold-out audiences at the historic Landmark Oriental Theater during the Milwaukee Film Festival.

-The film started its theatrical run on September 10, 2010 at the IFC Center in New York City, with a pre-screening introduction from Sasha Grey and appearances by Danny Trejo and Mark Borchardt.
+The film started its theatrical run on September 10, 2010, at the IFC Center in New York City, with a pre-screening introduction from Sasha Grey and appearances by Danny Trejo and Mark Borchardt.

 Critical reception

 The film received generally positive reviews.
-As of January 14, 2011, the film holds a 75% approval rating on Rotten Tomatoes.
+As of October 16, 2023, the film holds a 63% approval rating based on 8 reviews on Rotten Tomatoes.

 Critic Roger Ebert of the Chicago Sun Times gave the film a positive review and called it a "special pleasure".
 Mike Hale of the New York Times said "Frankie Latina’s Modus Operandi bears a greater surface resemblance to the 1960s and ’70s genre films to which it pays homage than Quentin Tarantino and Robert Rodriguez’s Grindhouse did."
 Eric Hynes of the Village Voice called the film "seriously seedy and truly inspired", and Kyle Smith of the New York Post referred to the film as "Genius-level garbage".